 Having light-toned oak cabinets is an ideal color choice if you want to brighten up your kitchen, especially for small spaces.

-Dark floors are an effective grounding color allowing your cabinets to pop with the contrasting effect visually.
+Dark floors are an effective grounding color, allowing your cabinets to pop with a visual contrast.

 In addition, your kitchen floors receive a lot of foot traffic and are prone to staining from spilled food and liquids, so dark floors are a practical choice to hide possible stains.